siboles/siboles/README.md

 # 👋 Hi, I'm Scott

-I'm a Biomedical Engineer passionate about bridging the gap between engineering, computation, and medicine.
+I'm a Biomedical Engineer that researches orthopedic mechanics.
+I utilize computational modeling and simulation to explore these mechanics at the celluar, tissue, and joint (organ) scales.
+I have also developed tools to process, segment, and register 3-D images of articular cartilage obtained with laser scanning microscopy under varying mechanical conditions.

 My expertise includes:

 - 🧬 Biomedical Engineering
 - 🐍 Python programming